MLHale/nebraska-gencyber-modules/2024/how_to_be_cyber_awesome_ethical_ai/lesson-plan.md

 title: How to be Cyber Awesome - Ethical AI
 ---
 ### Summary
-Learn about
+This module will explore the core principles of Ethical AI.
+Students will learn about the responsible use of powerful artificial intelligence technologies.

 ### Grade
 Middle School

 ### Time Required
-20 minutes
+25 minutes

 ### Cybersecurity Concepts
-- [ ] Defense in Depth
+- [x] Defense in Depth
-- [ ] Confidentiality
+- [x] Confidentiality
 - [ ] Integrity
 - [ ] Availability
-- [ ] Think Like an Adversary
+- [x] Think Like an Adversary
-- [ ] Keep it Simple
+- [x] Keep it Simple

 ### Learning Objectives
-* Students will be able to
+* Students will be able to understand the fundamental concepts of AI.
-* Students will be to able to
+* Students will be to able to learn how to use AI technologies ethically.

 ### Materials list
-None
+Chrome Book

 ### Learning Facilitation